 Excel Trend Function

 Another function to extrapolate data without plotting graphs is the Trend function in Excel.
-This statistical function is going to predict future trends according to the known values.
+This statistical function is going to predict future trends according to the known values based on linear regression.

 The syntax of the Trend function: